Messi 'madness' in Argentina as world champions play first match - Sports - observerbd.com

 |

-More than 1.5 million fans applied for 63,000 available tickets for the match against Central American minnows Panama at the Monumental stadium in Buenos Aires, AFP reports.
+More than 1.5 million fans applied for 63,000 available tickets for the match against Central American minnows Panama at the Monumental stadium in Buenos Aires.

 Football-mad Argentines were out in even larger numbers following the Albiceleste's dramatic penalty shoot-out victory over France in December.
 An estimated five million people thronged the streets of Buenos Aires a few days later for the trophy parade.